ShreyT-hash/Grocery-Tracker/README.md

 ensure 'View Pantry is clicked at least twice'*)

 - You can save the state of my application by clicking on 'Save Items'

+# <h4> Phase 4 Task 3</h4>
+- First problem fix: The 'AddGroceryScene' class was sharing implementation details with the 'Inventory' class.
+Rather than using 'Inventory' helper methods (perishToString/ sumToString) I was recreating the toString methods from scratch.
+Fixed redundancy, lowered coupling and fewer implementation details shared.

+- Second problem fix: Reduced coupling by creating another helper method in the 'UserInterface' class and using it to instantiate basic parameters for the Jframes.
+Rather than repeating same lines of code, now I just need to  pass JFrame in as a parameter.
+Reduces redundancy, cleaner code and now have single point of control for JFrame instantiation.